TheTrueWhiteOwl/tour_de_lautriche/schedule.md

 ### Sleep
 At *???* in Obersdorf
 #### Cost
-Deposit of EUR\ 45.94 per person
+Deposit of EUR&nbsp;45.94 per person
-Payment of EUR\ ??? per person
+Payment of EUR&nbsp;??? per person

 ### Note
 It has now become unclear whether we are sleeping in Oberstdorf or in Birgsau...
 Based on the document it is implied that we are sleeping in Birgsau, but at the same time there is a link to a hostel in Oberstdorf...
 From your messages it also seems that you booked a place in Oberstdorf.
 Luca, please clarify.